Fudgy Chocolate Zucchini Bread [VIDEO]

 Can You Taste the Zucchini in desserts?

 No, you don’t.
-The Zucchini pack a lot of moisture, so it will make the cake very tender, and you should not worry, your cake will not taste as a veggie.
+The Zucchini packs a lot of moisture, so it will make the cake very tender, and you should not worry, your cake will not taste like a veggie.

 Best Chocolate Zucchini Bread

 Chocolate Zucchini Bread is moist, tender and very fudgy.
 You can't taste the zucchini, but they make the texture of this bread irresistible.

 - 1 cup all-purpose flour